| Mine Shafts of Michigan - - -TO INDEX Mining History: Mine

 The sale or commercial use of Illustrations,

-and graphic
+photographs and graphic

 images presented on this site is not permitted.